reity/are/README.rst

 are
 ===

-Library for defining and working with regular expressions (treated as abstract mathematical objects) that support strings/sequences with elements of any symbol type.
+Library for defining and working with abstract regular expressions that support strings/sequences with elements of any symbol type, with an emphasis on supporting scenarios in which it is necessary to work with regular expressions as abstract mathematical objects.

 |pypi| |travis| |coveralls|